irvin/taipei/TransportationToGISNTU.md

 Charge : The set charge between Taipei and TPE is around TW$1,200.
 It takes approximately 45 minute.
 Please note that most taxis do not accept credit cards.

+## TSA Airport to GIS NTU Convention Center

+###  1. By MRT
+Take the Green Line to Gongguan Station (12 stops).
+Exit at the Gongguan Station Exit 2 and turn left.
+Walk along Roosevelt Road for 2 minutes then you will find GIS BTU Convention Center on your left hand side.

+For Taipei MRT information, please click [here](http://english.metro.taipei/).

+### 2. By Taxi
+Take a taxi for about 20 minutes.
+Around $200NT dollars.